Kanyisa-Ntombini/greeting/README.md

 The webpage displays error messages if no name is selected, a number is entered or no language is selected.

+##What is left?

+Make sure counter doesn't increase if no language is chosen

 Miro: https://miro.com/app/board/o9J_lwZ6mYo=/